CZ-NIC/knot/doc/configuration.rst

 An indication on when to increase number of workers is a situation when the server is lagging behind the expected performance, while the CPU usage is low.
 This is usually because of waiting for network or I/O response during the operation.
-It may be caused by Knot design not fitting well the usecase.
+It may be caused by Knot design not fitting well the use-case.
 The user should try increasing the number of workers (of the related type) slightly above 100 and if the performance gets better, he can decide about further exact setting.